Psychological Injury Lawyers in Phoenix, Arizona

 - Difficulty concentrating

-- The person was unable to keep the event from taking place.
+- You were unable to keep the event from taking place

-Furthermore, emotional trauma can arise from ordinary events.
-These commonplace events include, but are not limited to, the following:
+Furthermore, emotional trauma can arise from events including, but not limited to, the following:

 - Death of a loved one